 Research Focus: CRISPR based multi-platform testing solutions

 Sherlock Biosciences is an engineering biology company dedicated to making diagnostic testing better, faster, and more affordable.
-This company has been using engineered tools of biology like CRISPR and Synthetic Biology to create molecular diagnostics that can rapidly deliver accurate and inexpensive results for a vast range of needs in virtually any setting.
-It uses SHERLOCK (Specific High-sensitivity Enzymatic Reporter unLOCKing) technology to detect genetic fingerprints across multiple organisms or sample types.
+This company has been using engineered tools of biology like CRISPR and Synthetic Biology to create molecular diagnostics, which can rapidly deliver accurate and inexpensive results for a vast range of needs in virtually any setting.
+And it uses SHERLOCK (Specific High-sensitivity Enzymatic Reporter unLOCKing) technology to detect genetic fingerprints across multiple organisms or sample types.
 It is also looking to develop INSPECTR (Internal Splint-Pairing Expression Cassette Translation Reaction), a Synthetic Biology-based molecular diagnostics.
-This would open a wide range of potential applications in areas including oncology, infection identification, at-home testing, and disease detection in the field.
+Thus, this would open a wide range of potential applications in areas including oncology, infection identification, at-home testing, and disease detection in the field.

 Research Focus: Using CRISPR editing to cure genetic diseases

-Casebia Therapeutics is a gene-editing joint venture formed by Bayer and CRISPR Therapeutics.
-This joint venture was created to accelerate the field of gene editing therapeutics today.
-It is working using CRISPR/Cas9 technology and protein engineering to find therapies for a wide range of editing applications.
-This innovative gene-editing company has been developing synthetic RNA-guided nuclease known as Cas-sRGNsTM (pronounced “Cas-surgeons”).
+Casebia Therapeutics is a gene editing joint venture formed by Bayer and CRISPR Therapeutics.
+These two pharmaceutical companies created this joint venture to accelerate the field of gene editing therapeutics.
+Casebia Therapeutics is using CRISPR/Cas9 technology and protein engineering to find therapies for a wide range of editing applications.
+Moreover, this innovative gene editing company developed synthetic RNA-guided nuclease known as Cas-sRGNsTM (pronounced “Cas-surgeons”).
 These nucleases exhibit properties that can assist in vivo genome editing applications.
 They have also been able to advance genetic engineering tools and treating genetic diseases like hemophilia.